Loving this app! Absolute genius and SO affordable. It fills in the gap when I need to get something done and I’m not near Illustrator.

 Where’s the Okay button?

-Sometimes the dialog box doesn’t have enough space to show the Okay button at the bottom.
+Sometimes the dialog box doesn’t have enough space to show the Okay button, but it’s there at the bottom.
 Scroll down a little.

 How to quit a drawing and start a new one